WalkerTexas-coder/Instructor-Lectures/unit_4_ruby/ruby-inheritance.md

 Every object-oriented developer should be well familiar with the so called Four Pillars OOP:

-Encapsulation - Removing access to parts of your code and making things private is exactly what Encapsulation is all about (often times, people refer to it as data hiding).
+Encapsulation - Removing access to parts of your code and making things private. (often times, people refer to it as data hiding).

 Inheritance - Inheritance lets one object acquire the properties and methods of another object.

 Polymorphism -"the condition of occurring in several different forms."

 Abstraction - To abstract something away means to hide away the implementation details inside something – sometimes a prototype, sometimes a function.
 So when you call the function you dont have to understand exactly what it is doing.

  - Describe making coffee